Svieau92/Vieau_Project_01/README.md

 Background: Contains background information on the project

-Code: Where the code for the project will be contained.
+Code: Where the code (and markdown) for the project will be contained.

 Reports: Where the final reports will be contained